Last updated on May 20, 2026

 Captain Howler, Sea Scourge

-Captain Howler, Sea Scourge is an incredibly interesting commander, though I suspect it’ll be forgotten in the deluge of legends pouring from Aetherdrift.
+Captain Howler, Sea Scourge is one of the few commanders from Aetherdrift to stick the landing.
 I really appreciate the flexibility.
 You could run this as a wheel commander to give one evasive threat—or the Captain—a burst of power.

 Oskar, Rubbish Reclaimer